daniel-frak/keycloak-user-migration/README.md

     "password": "password123"
 }
 ```

+If the plugin is configured to use the user id as the path parameter for the credential verification request, the `POST` request will be performed to `http://www.old-legacy-system.com/auth/12345678`, instead.

 As this is the correct password, the user will be logged in.
 In the background, his information will be migrated to
 Keycloak.